How Does Counselling & Psychotherapy Work?

 Taking the First Step

 The first meeting is usually spent discussing your needs and expectations.
-Limited face to face appointments available in private, comfortable rooms in Butler House, Abbey Lane, Arklow.
-Phone or video counselling via Zoom may be your preference if you are time-poor, have mobility problems or finding it difficult to leave your home at a time of COVID-19.
+Limited face to face appointments available from February 2021, subject to public health guidelines.
+Phone or video counselling may be your preference if you are time-poor, have mobility problems or you are finding it difficult to leave your home at a time of COVID-19.

 “To judge a person by their weakest attribute is like judging the power of the ocean by one wave……..”
 Elvis Presley